enricoros/k-ui-experiments-quax4/README-WIN32.txt

   2) How I'll install Quax?

-    To compile Quax you need QT-2.3.0 Non Comercial Edition for Windows and MS Visual C++ 6.0.
-If you install them with default settings, then you may simply call the "compile-win32.bat" file.
-To cleanup after compile run "clean-win32.bat".
+    To compile Quax you need a working Qt 4.4+ setup on Microsoft Windows.
+You can create the Quax executable with both mingw-based setups and MSVC (tested with 2008) based ones.

+    Just open the Qt Development Prompt, go to the Quax directory and type the usual qmake
+     make
+    commands to get quax.exe built!

     To install Quax copy quax.exe somewhere when %PATH% variable can reach it.
   For example %WINDIR%, where it can be C:\WINDOWS, C:\WINNT.